OSGi Working Group Charter

 All Members must further be parties to the OSGi Working Group Participation Agreement.

 Strategic and Participant working group members must be at least a Contributing Member of the Eclipse Foundation.
-All working group members must have executed the OSGi WG Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.
+All working group members must have executed the OSGi WG Participation Agreement, and adhere to the requirements set forth in this Charter to participate.

 There are four classes of OSGi working group membership - Strategic, Participant, Committer, and Guest.
 Each of these classes is described in detail below.